voytas75/Courses/courses/PowerShell_NET_Class_Environment.md

 As you progress through the course, you'll continue to build upon your skills in using PowerShell and the "Environment" class to streamline system administration, automation, and configuration tasks.

-### Lesson 4: Modifying System Environment Variables 🔧
+### Lesson 4: Modifying System Environment Variables

 #### Understanding environment variables and their significance: Grasp the concept of environment variables and their role in a system's configuration.
 Explore how environment variables impact the behavior of applications and scripts

-Welcome to the fifth part of our first lesson on PowerShell and the .NET Environment class!
 In this part, we'll delve into the concept of environment variables, their significance, and how they play a crucial role in a system's configuration.
 We'll also explore how environment variables impact the behavior of applications and scripts.

 ##### What are Environment Variables?